 7. Get a head start to Christmas on your trip to London

 - When...
-From mid-November to the end of December.
+From mid-November to late December

-8. Visit the Harry Potter Studios Park
+8. Visit Harry Potter Studios Park

 Find out all the information about where and how to buy tickets for this experience in the articles Harry Potter Studios London Park tickets and ticket prices.
-Also, know in the following post all the details of how to get to the Harry Potter Studios.
+Also, know in the following post all the details on how to get to the Harry Potter Studios.

 - When...
 Autumn

 London Dungeon is another of the ideal attractions for your trip to London in autumn.
-A tour through 17 interactive shows with terrifying sets, special effects and commented by various interpreters that bring visitors closer to some of the darkest events in the history of London as the Great Fire of London in 1666, the Gunpowder Plot, or the Black Death plague.
+A tour of 17 interactive shows with terrifying sets, special effects and commented by various interpreters that bring visitors closer to some of the darkest events in the history of London as the Great Fire of London in 1666, the Gunpowder Plot, or the Black Death plague.
 In addition, you will learn in detail the history of Guy Fawkes, Sweeney Todd or Jack the Ripper.

 - When...
 Autumn

-10. See the city from London Eye
+10. See the city from the London Eye

 From the London Eye you will have a 360º panoramic view and you can take some fantastic pictures.
 Read the post views from the London Eye and you will have an idea of what you can see in this attraction.
 Also, in the following article you can learn all the details about the tickets for the London Eye.